JLKwong/CollegeMove/index.md

 By default, the lists in each category will show the best overall colleges first.
 If for any reason, a college is not a good fit for you, you can scroll down to the next best college in that category.
 You can also personalize these lists using filters.

 ## Does College Move collect my data?
-No. We tailor college lists based on generic criteria that you can toggle on or off.
+No. We tailor college lists based on generic criteria that you can change in the filters.
 We do not ask for any personal information or otherwise collect any data to power College Move.

 ## Where can I find the source data?
 The [IPEDS (Integrated Postsecondary Education Data System)](https://nces.ed.gov/ipeds/datacenter/InstitutionByName.aspx?goToReportId=1).